NRC Health Announces Top 10 Winners of the 2021 Customer Approved and Employee Approved Awards

 About NRC Health

-For more than 40 years, NRC Health (NASDAQ: NRC) has been committed to achieving human
+For more than 40 years, NRC Health ( NRC) has been committed to achieving human

 understanding and bringing healthcare organizations closer to their customers than ever before by illuminating and improving the key moments that define an experience and build trust.
 Guided by their uniquely empathic heritage, proprietary methods, skilled associates, and holistic approach, NRC Health helps its customers design experiences that exceed expectations, inspire loyalty, and improve well-being among patients, residents, physicians, nurses, and staff.